Lathe

 destroy

-Wipe your sandbox and start fresh.
+Wipe your sandbox VM and start fresh.
+Persistent volume data survives.
 Requires explicit confirmation.

 Things to try